mmontalbo/grim_rust/README.md

 of stubbing out.
 Dialogue calls route through a real `Actor:normal_say_line` implementation that updates `system.lastActorTalking` and records say-line/log events, giving the cut-scene trackers the speaker context they expect while we wire up the remaining audio plumbing.
+The host now keeps a cut-scene stack and mirrors override handlers: `START_CUT_SCENE`/`END_CUT_SCENE`, `set_override`, `kill_override`, and their helpers run through Rust shims that log transitions and retain the active override description for later diffs.
+Message waiting is stateful too—`wait_for_message`, `Actor:wait_for_message`, and `IsMessageGoing` all consult the embedded dialogue ledger—so scripted waits now clear the speaking actor and log the resume point instead of spinning on silent stubs.

 Choreography and movement bindings are now stateful as well: the host implements the classic helpers (`Actor:play_chore`, `push_costume`,